 If you have already completed a PDC, we have several other exciting offers for you:

 During the 20-day course, you will get a chance to:

 Skills & Knowledge:

 Upon registration, you will be asked to rate your preference of stream topics.
-While we will try to accomodate everyone's preferences as best as we can, we cannot gurantee that you will get into your first choice of stream.
+While we will try to accommodate everyone's preferences as best as we can, we cannot guarantee that you will get into your first choice of stream.

 The course venue is Polam farm, a large farm in rural Telangana that is currently being developed into a permaculture farm.
 This gives participants an opportunity to work on a real-life design and implement some design elements right away during the course.
 Practical sessions and demonstrations give participants a chance for hands-on learning.
 The farm setting offers an ideal playground for this.
 Participants will get an opportunity to work on hands-on projects that will benefit the farm.

 The course will include a visit to Aranya farm, a 15-year-old permaculture farm with a broad scope to learn from existing structures and practices.
 It also provides an opportunity to practically implement earthworks and other permaculture practices in the surrounding community farm lands.
 For instance, as part of each PDC course hosted by Aranya Agricultural Alternatives, one acre of farmland is developed as our contribution to the community.
 At the same time it provides a learning opportunity for the course participants.